SaintpatrickII/pinterest_pipeline/README.md

 Kafka Download: https://kafka.apache.org/downloads

-- For this I had installed the scala 2.12 version to avoid any compatibility issues .From here the file is stored as a compressed archive file in downloads,  in the console a quick change to 'cd Downloads' and 'tar -xf filename -C ~' to uncompress the file & move it to the home directory
+- For this I had installed the scala 2.12 version (via spark) to avoid any compatibility issues .From here the file is stored as a compressed archive file in downloads,  in the console a quick change to 'cd Downloads' and 'tar -xf filename -C ~' to uncompress the file & move it to the home directory

 - by looking through the server.properties file within kafka/config/server_properties we can see the correct port to be 9092 as shown below, this will be the 'bootstrap_server' we connect to with Kafka, note here when referencing in code this is actually 'localhost:9092'